Odd way of using meth

 Needless to say we had a wonderful night.
 We woke the next morning talking all about it.
 At first it was an occasional thing.
 Then it turned into every weekend.
 Before you know it we needed it to get through our daily routine.

 Months turned into years.
-My husband started a job that required him to drug test so he stopped using.
+Then, my husband started a job that required him to drug test so he stopped using.
 It was hard for him at first.
 He would sleep a lot, but he pushed through it.
 I never stopped...

 I’m a completely functional user.
 I work 8-10 hours a day.
 I come home and take care of my family and house.
 I don’t use to get high.
 I use for motivation.
 I don’t even feel the high anymore.
 I keep the same hours as everyone else in the household.
 Going to bed with the family then waking up and starting my day along with everyone.